SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-linux-opentelemetry.md

 - Microsoft SQL Server 2012

 The diagram below illustrates the components of the SQL Server collection for each database server.
 OpenTelemetry collector runs on the same host as SQL Server, and uses the [SQL Server receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/sqlserverreceiver) to obtain SQL Server metrics.
 This receiver grabs metrics about a Microsoft SQL Server instance using the Windows Performance Counters.
 Because of this, it is a Windows only receiver.
 Thus metrics for SQL Server can be collected only if its in a windows machine.
-SQL Server logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
-They can be collected for any environment like - windows/linux/mac.
+SQL Server logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) and can be collected for any environment, including Windows, Linux, and Mac.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/SQLServer-OpenTelemetry/SQL-Server-Schematics.png' alt="Redis Logs dashboards" />